mmiranda222/.statsuite/content/using-de/viewing-data/filters/_index.md

 In filters with hierarchical dimensions, parent values, for which no data exist, are still shown but marked specifically.
 For more information, see [Data availability](/dotstatsuite-documentation/using-de/viewing-data/filters/data-availability/).

 #### Local search
 The local search (spotlight feature) helps to find specific items.
+Its hint text includes the number of filter items: "Search in all [XX] items below".

 Typing some characters in the local search box dynamically reduces the displayed items to the ones containing the given set of characters.
 If the local search term has no hit in any item then the list is empty.